hphelion/documentation/commercial/GA1/commerical.services-sherpa-accessing-ui.md

 	<img src="media/SherpaConfigure.jpg">

-4. Provide the credentials if you have already signed up, if not, sign up by clicking the **Sign up now”** link.
+4. Provide the credentials if you have already signed up, if not, sign up by clicking the **Sign up now** link.

 	If you are signing up for a new account, send an email to codn@hp.com to get your account assigned to test group.